percona/pmm/doc/source/deploy/server/virtual-appliance.rst

 `Supported Platforms for Running the PMM Server Virtual Appliance <virtual-appliance.html#pmm-deploying-server-virtual-appliance-supported-platform-virtual-appliance>`_
 ============================================================================================================================================================================================

+You can download the |pmm-server| OVF image from the `PMM download page <https://www.percona.com/downloads/pmm/>`_.
+Choose the appropriate |pmm| version and the *Server - Virtual Appliance (OVF)* item in two pop-up menus to get the download link.

 The virtual appliance is ideal for running |pmm-server| on an enterprise virtualization platform of your choice.
 This page explains how to run the appliance in |virtualbox| and VMware Workstation Player. which is a good choice